Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 ### Model inferencing

 The model inferencing notebook is available at [model_inferencing](./src/notebooks/model_inferencing.ipynb).
-This notebook uses the features registered in the previous step to perform inferencing.
-Like previous notebooks, it also registers the model inferencing lineage in Microsoft Purview.
+This notebook uses the 'ML Model' that was registered and trained during the model training phase (previous step) to perform inferencing.

 Go to model_inferencing notebook, and click `Run all`.

-Once the execution is complete, the prediction results will be presented for your review.
+Once the execution is complete, the prediction results would be generated.

 ![inferencing result](./images/inferencing_result.png)